 - The directors pass the board resolution to appoint a new company secretary

-- New secretary signs the form 45B as consent to take on the position
+- The new secretary signs form 45B as consent to take on the position

-- The company informs ACRA the new secretary’s details
+- The company informs ACRA of the new secretary’s details

 The responsibilities of a secretary may vary but mainly filing with Singapore authorities to stay compliant, maintaining and updating necessary documents as well as organizing meetings.
 You can also change a company secretary for good reasons by following the simple 2-part process: approving resignation and making a new appointment.